wenjunhu359/Tutorial_10/README.md

 1. Start blast your result early (Can use other fast blast algorithm).
 2. Choose apropreate data set to blast.
 3. Use mulitiple blast database to blast (KEGG is the best but you have to pay $2000 to it for a year.
 You can use COG, eggNOG, human microbiome project (HMP), etc. ).
 This will increase the hit rate.
+If you really want to get a good result, pay $2000 or use the last publicated KEGG database(not recommended)  D:
 4. Don't be scared, their code is written nicely.
 It's pretty easy to modify the code (Take a look in the SConstruct), HuManN is pretty good to be adjusted and modified.